 You can’t put a price on safety, and buying cheap, fake electrical products to save a bit of cash can turn your home into a safety hazard.

 Sellers of fake electrical products are smart.
-If you see an item on sale for a price just below the usual retail value, you may be fooled into thinking you’ve found a great deal.
-Do you research, as the deal may not be as great as you think it is.
+If you see an item on sale for a price just below the normal retail value, you may be fooled into thinking you’ve found a great deal.
+Do you research, as the deal may not be as great as you think it is?

 Take a look around the website you’re thinking of buying from.
 If you see no address or just a PO box, be wary.
 Fake electrical products are often made overseas and therefore aren’t safety tested.
-In some cases, they are quickly and cheaply produced, lowering standards of care.
+In some cases, companies are producing them quickly.
+As a result, the standard of care is lower.

 Reviews are great for learning from other people’s experiences with the product, but be mindful.
-If all the reviews are 5 stars, 10/10 reviews, be suspicious.
+If all the reviews are five stars, 10/10 reviews, be suspicious.
 Even the best items don’t receive a glowing review every time.
-Fake reviews are more common than you think so always take them with a pinch of salt.
-Look around to see if the reviews match those for the same product on another site.
+Fake reviews are more common than you think, so always take them with a pinch of salt.
+Look around to see if the reviews match the same product on another site.

 Real, Genuine, Authentic

-If an electrical product is described as ‘real’, ‘genuine’ or ‘authentic’, be careful.
-Generally, reputable retailers don’t rely on these kinds of words to sell their items, untrustworthy retailers do.
+Be careful if an electrical product is described as ‘real’, ‘genuine’ or ‘authentic’.
+Generally, reputable retailers don’t rely on these words to sell their items.
+However, untrustworthy retailers do.

 Lookout For The Padlock

-When buying anything online, you should always look for the padlock next to the URL.
-This shows that your payment details are safe.
+You should always look for the padlock next to the URL when buying anything online, as it shows that your payment details are safe.
 If you don’t see the padlock, don’t make a purchase.